AdamZeng1/cs61c-2/sections/Disc0.md

 For the following questions assume an 8 bit integer.
 Answer each question for the case of a two’s complement number and unsigned number.
 1. What is the largest integer?
 The largest integer + 1?
-    a.
-Signed: 0b01111111, 127.
+    1. Signed: 0b01111111, 127.
 Unsigned: 0b11111111, 255.
-    b.
-Signed: 0b10000001, -128.
+    2. Signed: 0b10000001, -128.
 Unsigned: 0b00000000, 0.

 2. How do you represent the numbers 0, 1, and -1?
-    a.
-Signed: 0b00000000, 0b00000001, 0b11111111
+    1. Signed: 0b00000000, 0b00000001, 0b11111111
-    b.
-Unsigned: 0b00000000, 0b00000001, can't be done.
+    2. Unsigned: 0b00000000, 0b00000001, can't be done.

 3. How do you represent 17, -17?
-    a.
-Signed: 0b00010001, 0b11101111
+    1. Signed: 0b00010001, 0b11101111
-    b.
-Unsigned: 0b00010001, can't be done.
+    2. Unsigned: 0b00010001, can't be done.

 4. What is the largest integer that can be represented by any encoding scheme that only uses 8 bits?

 256

 5. Prove that the two’s complement inversion trick is valid (i.e. that x and x + 1 sum to 0).

  0b0001
 +0b1111
   10000 = 0b0000 = 0

 6. Explain where each of the three radices shines and why it is preferred over other bases in a given context.

 Base 10 is clearly the most natural for human readability.
 Base 2 make the most sense for electronics and computers, and for representing data in memory.
 Base 16 is a more compact, human readable number than base 2, but is very easily converted between the two.

 ## 3 Counting
 1. If the value of a variable is 0, π or e, what is the minimum number of bits needed to represent it?
-    0: 1 bit
+    1. 0: 1 bit
-    π: an infinite number of bits, if you want to represent pi accurately
+    2. π: an infinite number of bits, if you want to represent pi accurately
-    e: I assume this is a char.
+    3. e: I assume this is a char.
 The limit would be the number of different chars you'd like to represent.
 ASCII allows for 8 bits, or 256 chars.
 If you only wanted to represent a set of 1 char, "e", 1 bit would suffice.
 To represent the letters of the alphabet in upper and lower case, 6 bits would suffice.

 2. If we need to address 3 TiB of memory and we want to address every byte of memory, how long does an address need to be?

 3,298,534,883,328

 3. If the only value a variable can take on is e, how many bits are needed to represent it?

 1 bit